bio-jack/PathFindPy/README.md

 The pathfinding algorithm `find_shortest_path` contained in the `PathFind` class is based on the A* pathfinding algorithm.

-There are many, many test cases I would realistically test for, but writing all of them out is probably not what you're expecting, so I've included some examples of test cases ***below*** which I would also implement in reality.
+There are many, many test cases I would realistically test for, but writing all of them out is probably not what is expected for the technical test, so I've included some examples of test cases ***below*** which I would also implement in reality.

 ## Running tests